[This post has already been read 17858 times!]

 The Learning-By-Doing Principle

 The learning-by-doing principle has been advocated widely and in many forms; including learn-by-doing, trial-and-error learning or discovery versus instruction, and practical experience.
 The learning by doing idea is old.
-The learning by doing belief has many angels and many ideas.
+Learning by doing belief has many angels and many ideas.
 We can list some of those ideas :

 - TRIAL AND ERROR VERSUS READING A USER’S MANUAL